lukasz-kowalewski/ue4-style-guide/README.md

 <a name="anc-textures-packing"></a>
 <a name="1.2.6.1"></a>
-#### 1.2.6.1 Texture Packing !It is common practice to pack multiple layers of texture data into one texture.
+#### 1.2.6.1 Texture Packing !
+It is common practice to pack multiple layers of texture data into one texture.
 An example of this is packing Emissive, Roughness, Ambient Occlusion together as the Red, Green, and Blue channels of a texture respectively.
 To determine the suffix, simply stack the given suffix letters from above together, e.g. `_ERO`.

 > It is generally acceptable to include an Alpha/Opacity layer in your Diffuse/Albedo's alpha channel and as this is common practice, adding `A` to the `_D` suffix is optional.